Ayokunlewaakinnawo/adf-django-app/README.md

-# Deployoing adfonline on Amazon EC2 (Ubuntu)
+# Deploying adfonline
-Setup
+Setup -on Amazon EC2 (Ubuntu)

 Update the System